The Bankrate promise

-If you took out a loan at a higher rate and now have better credit, you could qualify for an auto loan with more favorable terms.
-It isn’t guaranteed, but borrowers with good to excellent credit may qualify for rates in the 5 to 8 percent range.
+If you took out a loan at a higher rate and now have built a better credit score, you could qualify for an auto loan with more favorable terms.
+It isn’t guaranteed, but borrowers with good to excellent credit may qualify for auto loan rates in the 7 to 9 percent range.

 3. You financed through a dealership

-Because dealers work with third parties and mark up their rates, dealer financing usually doesn’t offer the best possible terms.
+Because dealers mark up their rates and work with third parties, dealer financing usually doesn’t offer the best possible terms.
 When you finance in-house, the dealer shops your information around to lenders in its network.
 Some lenders pay higher commissions than others, so the dealer may set you up with a higher-paying lender — even if there’s a better rate out there.

 Even if dealer financing was convenient for you when you bought your car, refinancing now at a lower rate could save you money.

 4. You have positive equity in your car

 Lenders view positive equity — cars worth more than you owe — as a big plus when refinancing.
 This is largely because the lender stands to make more if you default and it repossesses your vehicle to sell.
 This possibility means the lender may offer you a lower interest rate.